Frequently asked questions about elections

 When carrying out election advertising, it must also be observed whether somebody is processing personal data on behalf of the party or candidate.
 Examples of processors include social media services, stakeholders, data brokers, analytics companies, marketing agencies and advertising networks.
 Remember to observe the data controller's responsibilities.

-1. Determine in advance
+1. Plan and determine in advance

 - for which purpose you intend to use personal data